Facts and Statistics

 The facts tell a clear story…

-Domestic abuse is all too common in the UK, and its harmful impacts on survivors can extend to many areas of their lives, including mental health, physical wellbeing and family safety.
+Domestic abuse is all too common in the UK, and its harmful impacts can extend to many areas of survivors’ lives, including mental health, physical wellbeing and family safety.
+Some women are disproportionately affected, particularly those facing intersecting forms of inequality such as racism, disability, poverty, insecure immigration status, or discrimination based on gender identity, and they often face additional barriers to accessing support.

 Fact: 1 in 4 women in England and Wales will experience domestic abuse in her lifetime.